 The World Health Organization (WHO) recommends a daily intake of 45mg, and a weekly intake of 300mg.
 Below are the five best natural sources of vitamin C: (1)

 - Pineapple (50mg/100g)

-Vitamin C is hard to obtain through meat products.
-Some organ meats, like chicken liver, contain adequate amounts however levels decrease substantially after the meat is cooked.
-Thus, vitamin C is best obtained through fruits and vegetables.
+It’s very difficult to get your Vitamin C through meat products.
+Some organ meats, like chicken liver, contain adequate amounts, however once the meat is cooked the level is much lower.
+That’s why I recommend you get your vitamin C through fruits and vegetables.

 Vitamin C and fatigue

 To take a look at vitamin C and fatigue, a study was performed on a small group of overweight adults.
 The entire group was put on a calorie restricted diet and given a moderate exercise plan to follow – walking on a treadmill for 60 minutes a day.

 The participants were then divided into two groups: